 If your child does not pass but was close in score, and you still want to apply for a grammar school, you cannot appeal against the assessment sent to you but you are still allowed to appeal for admission to any school you name on the form and are not offered.
-Make sure you put a grammar school on the form – it is recommended you put it at the end of the form.
+Make sure you put a grammar school on the form – it is recommended you put it as choice number four on the form.